Relative deprivation: Relative and absolute deprivation

-Some sociologists, for instance Karl Polanyi, have argued that relative differences in economic wealth are more important than absolute deprivation, and that it is more significant in determining human quality of life.
+Some scientists, for instance John Kenneth Galbraith, have argued that relative differences in economic wealth are more important than absolute deprivation, and that it is more significant in determining human quality of life.
 This debate has important consequences for social policy, particularly on whether poverty can be eliminated simply by raising total wealth or whether egalitarian measures are also needed.

 A specific form of relative deprivation is relative poverty.
 A measure of relative poverty defines poverty as being below some relative poverty line, such as households who earn less than 20% of the median income.

 Critique

 Critique of this theory has pointed out that this theory fails to explain why some people who feel discontent fail to take action and join social movements.
 Counter-arguments include that some people are prone to conflict-avoidance, are short-term-oriented, and that imminent life difficulties may arise since there is no guarantee that life-improvement will result from social action.